lucas-richards/westridge_privatelabel/README.md

 run python3 manage.py runserver

 ## User Stories
-a detailed list of the functionality of your application, told through a user's perspective
+A detailed list of the functionality of your application, told through a user's perspective
   - As a user, I want the ability to sign up.
   - As a user, I want the ability to sign in.
   - As a user, I want the ability to change my password.